embrace-community/embrace-docs/docs/intro/philosophy.md

 We are at a pivotal moment in human history and communities will play a vital role in meeting the new opportunities and challenges that face us in the 21st century.

-Creativity and Collaboration are the pillars that hold communities together and it is important that we have platforms that prioritise and nuture these activities in order to create healthy communities.
+Creativity and Collaboration are the pillars that hold communities together and it is important that we have platforms that prioritise and nurture these activities in order to create healthy communities.

 <!-- Healthy and strong communities are the foundation to a healthy humanity.